 What Is The Link Between Diabetes And Obesity

-Obesity and diabetes are closely related since it has been found that most of the diabetic people are usually obese or overweight.
+Obesity and Diabetes (Diabesity) are closely related since it has been found that most diabetic people are usually obese.
 Studies also indicate that an obese person has twice the risk of having Type 2 diabetes in comparison with other people who are of average weight.

-Excessive fat on the abdomen is an indicator of overexerted condition of the insulin-producing cells, or the beta cells, of the pancreas.
-These beta cells of the pancreas get under extra stress due to excess belly fat, which makes them work harder to produce more insulin to meet the overwhelming demand of the body, and this in turn exhausts the pancreas.
+Excessive fat on the abdomen is an indicator of the overexerted condition of the insulin-producing cells, or the beta cells, of the pancreas.
+These beta cells of the pancreas get under extra stress due to excess belly fat, which makes them work harder to produce more insulin to meet the overwhelming demand of the body, and this, in turn, exhausts the pancreas.

 One should be aware that diabetic condition can lead to kidney damage, heart diseases, and even blindness.
 Therefore, more and more people should be made conscious of the connecting link between obesity and diabetes.
 By having this knowledge, one can fight obesity and reduce the incidence of this deadly disease.

 How Bariatric Surgery Helps Diabetes

 There are three major mechanisms contributing to the control of diabetes type 2 in bariatric patients dealing with weight problems (according to NIH).
 Basically, sustained glycemic levels is achieved by: